Parish Clergy & Staff

 Sarah has been a member of the St. Mary’s family since 2012, when she was introduced as the Alto section leader for the Parish Choir.
 She also served as assistant to the Treble Choir, and was asked to take on the role of Interim Director of Choirs in both 2015 and 2017.
 In March of 2018, Sarah was offered the position of Director of Music, and is currently directing the church’s Parish, Treble, and Handbell Choirs, and assisting with St. Mary’s Gospel Choir.

 Brian's email address is firstname.lastname@example.org

-Brian Locke came to St. Mary's as parish organist in March, 2018 after serving on the music staff at St. James Cathedral, Chicago.
+Brian Locke joined the music staff at St. Mary's in March, 2018, having previously served on the music staff at St. James Cathedral, Chicago.
 He is a Chicago-based pianist, organist, coach, and répétiteur whose career spans throughout academia, opera, concertizing, and church music.
-He has performed with the Atlanta Community Symphony Orchestra, the Brevard Music Center Orchestra, the Chicago Master Singers, and has coached operatic repertoire with companies including Opera in the Ozarks and Opera Birmingham and with Ryan Center Artists at the Lyric Opera of Chicago.
+For more information, please visit www.lockepiano.com

 The Book of Common Prayer lists lay-people as the primary ministers of the Gospel in the Episcopal Church.
 Clergy are set apart by the community to help lead and guide the congregation into the full strength and joy of the ministry and mission carried out by the priesthood of all believers.